sassyworks/sassyworks.github.io/about/index.md

 {: .one}
 > All these years and until today that passion has followed me even after I switched off for the work day.
 After office hours I continued to pursue the bare core.
-The designs I drew or directed found home right here on sassyworks.com
+Only few of designs I drew or directed found home right here on sassyworks.com
 >
 > These days while I am not in front of a giant computer screen, I teach students from the Master of Arts Web Design Program